Outis09/8-Week-SQL-Challenge/Case Study #2- Pizza Runner/Solutions/Pricing and Ratings.md

 ```

 I created two CTEs.
-In the first CTE(`sales`) I calculated the total sales Pizza Runner made from selling Meatlovers $12 and Vegetarian $10 and not charging for
+In the first CTE(`sales`) I calculated the total sales Pizza Runner made from selling Meatlovers pizza for $12 and Vegetarian pizza for $10 and not charging for
 extras.
-In the second CTE(`runners_cost`), i multiplied 0.30 by the total distance all the runners covered.
-Then i subtracted that cost from the total sales.
+In the second CTE(`runners_cost`), i multiplied 0.30 by the total distance covered by the runners.
+Then I subtracted that cost from the total sales.

 Results: